 - Do not bring food or drink into the reading rooms or galleries.
-Pure water in clear bottles with a tight lid may be brought into the Main, the Newspapers and Microforms and the Asian Collections Reading Rooms only.
+Pure water in transparent bottles with a tight lid may be brought into the Main Reading Room and the Asian Collections Reading Room only.
 Water bottles are not to be used/handled in a way that could potentially damage collection material.

 - Do not smoke on Library premises.